DigitalExpart/PAKtIQ/COMPLETE_GUIDE.md

 - [ ] Can edit deadline later

 ### Database:
-- [ ] Pakts have deadline column
+- [ ] Resolves have deadline column
 - [ ] Deadlines save correctly
 - [ ] Can query by deadline
-- [ ] No NULL deadlines on new pakts
+- [ ] No NULL deadlines on new Resolves

 ---